 Related to that, I found an Entry that is almost 10 years old, but which could well have been written today - the h2g2 Researchers Group was an effort in 2007 to find new writers within h2g2 and encourage established writers to contribute regularly to Peer Review and the Edited Guide.

-Another fascinating chart I found was the average length of each month's Edited Entries from 1999 to 2001 (although it gives the number of characters rather than the number of words).
+Another fascinating chart I found was the average length of each month's Edited Entries from 1999 to 2001 (although the chart gives the number of characters rather than the number of words).
 It shows a steady rise in the length of Entries, from something like the Old Writing Team's February 1999 Entry on Oxford Street - a mostly harmless 829 characters - to the much more informative DNA Fingerprinting Entry of October 2001 - 6359 characters.
 In January 2017 the average length of the eight Entries that were published on the Front Page was 22,700 characters.
 That doesn't mean all the Entries were long, though - one Entry was just over 700 words in length.

 New Entries in the Flea Market

 Since the last edition of SuperMarket, seven more entries are now in the Flea Market, waiting for someone to come along and rescue them.
 If you would like to take one on but have questions about how to get started, just ask!

 - A Guide To Really Bad TV and 'Made For Video' Movies by Atlantic_Cable

 - Good Toys and Bad Toys by raymondo